pingidentity/pingidentity-solution-stacks/docs/workforce.md

   - `client_secret`: 2FederateM0re

   1. Go to `https://localhost/idp/startSSO.ping?PartnerSpId=Dummy-SAML` to access the applications.
-  2. Use either of these sets of Active Directory user credentials:
+  2. Use either of these sets of AD user credentials:

     * User1
       - User: pinguser1